matthaeusheer/matthaeusheer.github.io/README.md

 </p>

 ## Planetary Collisions and How the Solar System Formed
-Those where the questions I investigated on during my Bachelors thesis.
+Those where the questions I investigated on during my Bachelors thesis at the [Institute for Computational Science at the University of Zurich](https://www.ics.uzh.ch/en/).
 <p align="center">
   <img width="500" src="assets/genga.gif">
 </p>